 9. Illness

-When a baby is not feeling well, or something is wrong, their only means of communication is crying.
+When a baby isn’t feeling well or something is wrong, their only means of communication is crying.
 Keep an eye on your infant so you can pick up on any signs of illness.
-Coughing, sneezing, nasal discharge, or fever could indicate a common cold while rubbing or tugging ears, and a loss of appetite could be an ear infection.16,17
+Coughing, sneezing, nasal discharge, or fever could indicate a common cold, while rubbing or tugging ears, trouble sleeping, and a loss of appetite could be an ear infection.16,17

 10. Colic

 Unfortunately, the cause of colic is unknown, but the good news is it doesn’t last forever.
-The American Academy of Pediatrics states colic episodes usually begin when a newborn is only two weeks old, peak at six weeks, and decline significantly when they’re three to four months old.19
+The American Academy of Pediatrics states that colic episodes usually begin when a newborn is only 2 weeks old, peak at 6 weeks of age, and decline significantly when they’re 3 to 4 months old.19